YOUR MISSION: WIRE STRIPPING

 What is the Ring Nozzle?

-The Ring Nozzle consists of three major components: the nozzle array assembly, a splitter, and two guide bolts.
+The Ring Nozzle consists of three major components: the Ring Nozzle, a splitter, and two guide bolts.

 Configured with five MB2520-30 Hi/Performance nozzles (custom options available); the nozzle array assembly is designed to spread the abrasive flow uniformly over a circular cross-section.